webofdata/specification-archived/specification.md

     get:
       tags:
         - "Management"
-      summary: gets a list of datasets in the named store
+      summary: "Gets a list of datasets in the named store"
-      description: returns a single store object or 404 if the store does not exist
+      description: "Returns a single dataset object or 404 if the store or dataset does not exist"
-      operationId: get-datasets
+      operationId: "get-dataset"
       produces:
         - "application/json"
       parameters: